wss8013/movie-mern-stack-project-frontend/README.md

 # shasha-wang-frontend
 https://movietime-frontend-shashawang.herokuapp.com/  <br />
-It is a full-stack application using the MERN (MongoDB, Express, React, Node.js) stack.
+It is a full-stack application using the MERN (MongoDB, Express, React, Node.js).
 This is the frontend part.  <br /> Due to the school project regulation, I can not post the source code for this project.  <br />
 ## HW4 MERN Project Part 3 - Implementing the frontend
 ![](readmeSource/browserDisplaying.png)